AnyNodes/EthStorage-bot/README.md

 ## Features

 - Sends an alert to Telegram when the number of successful mining operations (**succeeded**) increased.
+- Sends an alert to Telegram when the number of failed mining operations (**failed**) increased.
 - Sends an alert to Telegram when the **mining power** is less than 100%.
+- Sends an alert to Telegram when docker command stuck.

 ## Prerequisites